pantheon-systems/documentation/source/content/guides/drush/02-drush-versions.md

 This section provides information on Drush versions and site-local usage.

-By default, Pantheon runs Drush 8 on newly created Drupal 7 sites, and Drush 10 on newly created Drupal 9 sites.
+Pantheon runs Drush 8 on newly created Drupal 7 sites, and Drush 10 on newly created Drupal 9 sites by default.

-## Terminus Drush and Local Drush

-[Terminus](/terminus/) makes remote Drush calls on sites without using a local installation, eliminating compatibility issues between local and remote installs.
-For more information, see our guide on [Managing Drupal Sites with Terminus and Drush](/guides/terminus-drupal-site-management/).

 ## Available Drush Versions